mohamedsgap/feed-reader-test/README.md

 * In this Project, Jasmine testing Suite was Used to Test for Various Conditions & Functionality.
 * Wrote Tests Suites to Test The Functionality Tests & Behaviour Changes.
 * Using Jasmine to write a number of tests against a pre-existing application.
+* Test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ### Testing!